DCC-EX/dcc-ex.github.io/docs/projects/railsnail-bluetooth.rst

    :scale: 50%
    :align: center

-UK User Chris (Railsnail) has created a great project you can build that will give you a complete DCC++EX Command Station that includes:
+UK User Chris (Railsnail) has created a great project you can build that will give you a complete |EX-CS| that includes:

 * An Arduino Mega Microcontroller
 * An L298 Based Motor Shield